-Gargoyle geckos are originally from New Caledonia (a group of islands between Fiji and Australia).
+Gargoyle gecko for sale are originally from New Caledonia (a group of islands between Fiji and Australia).
 Amazingly, gargoyle geckos are ideal reptile pets for beginners, with simple, easy- to-meet requirements.
 Because gargoyle geckos are primarily tree-dwelling, they make outstanding displays in naturalistic vivariums.

 Gargoyle Gecko Size

 Gargoyle geckos reach a moderate size of 4 to 4.5 inches snout-to-vent length (SVL), and 8 inches in total length.
 Also, Gargoyle geckos are sexually mature when 15 to 18 months of age, and at a weight of approximately 35 grams.

 baby Gargoyle Gecko Housing